MicrosoftDocs/architecture-center/docs/example-scenario/security/trusted-internet-connections-content.md

 - Obtain a public key certificate from CISA.
 - Create a Service Principal (App Registration).
 - Add the CISA-provided certificate to the App Registration.
-- Assign the application with the Azure Event Hubs Data Receiver role to the Event Hub Namespace.
+- Assign the application with the Azure Event Hubss Data Receiver role to the Event Hubs Namespace.
-- Activate Feed by sharing Azure Tenant ID, Application (client) ID, Event Hub Namespace name, Event Hub name, and Consumer group name with your CISA POC
+- Activate Feed by sharing Azure Tenant ID, Application (client) ID, Event Hubs Namespace name, Event Hubs name, and Consumer group name with your CISA POC

 ## Deploy an Application Gateway with WAF solution